liftmodules/scalate/README.md

 - You cannot embed scala code in the template that has/requires side-effects, since it will only run once when in production mode.

+### The Truth

+- You can disable the production-mode caching by passing `false` to the LiftedScaml.init method

 ## Pure Scalate (MVC-style)